-Danske Mortgage Bank Plc's total balance sheet for 2020 was EUR 5,949.0 million (5,286.5 million).
-Loans and receivables from customers amounted to EUR 5,624.0 million (4,994.5 million).
-The growth in the balance sheet was due to loan purchases for the covered bond issued in January 2020 with nominal value EUR 1,000 million, and also due to later loan purchases from Danske Bank A/S, Finland Branch.
+Danske Mortgage Bank Plc's total balance sheet for 2021 was EUR 4,332.3 million (5,949.0 million).
+Loans and receivables from customers amounted to EUR 4,117.0 million (5,624.0 million).
+The decrease in balance sheet was consequence of net decrease of 1,5 billion euros in issued covered bonds and adjustments in the loan book to correspond to the lower collateral need.

 The Bank's other investment securities portfolio consists of liquidity coverage ratio (LCR) eligible bonds.
-Other investment securities amounted to EUR 40.8 million at the end of 2020 (40.3 million).
+Other investment securities amounted to EUR 35.4 million at the end of 2021 (40.8 million).

 The financial and liquidity situation was good.
 All shortterm funding was received from the Group.
-The Bank's liquidity buffer was EUR 228.9 million at the end of 2020 (185.0 million) and it consisted of deposits in central bank and central bank eligible high quality liquid bonds.
+The Bank's liquidity buffer was EUR 179.7 million at the end of 2021 (228.9 million) and it consisted of deposits in the central bank and central bank eligible high quality liquid bonds.

-With a liquidity coverage ratio (LCR) of 906 per cent end of 2020 (172 per cent), the Bank was compliant with the regulatory minimum requirement of 100 per cent at the end of reporting period.
+With a liquidity coverage ratio (LCR) of 720 per cent end of 2021 (906 per cent), the Bank was compliant with the regulatory minimum requirement of 100 per cent at the end of reporting period.
 According to the Capital Requirements Regulation (EU) No 575/2013 banks must have a LCR of at least 100 per cent.